MarcialRosales/maven-concourse-pipeline/README.md

     input_mapping: {source-code: source-code-resource, pipeline: pipeline-resource}
 ```

-We want to use this same pipeline to build any application, therefore we have externalized the URI of our application
+We want to use this same pipeline to build any application, therefore we have to externalize the application's repository
- and also the URI of the pipeline project.
-We are going to create a so called `credentials.yml` file with those URIs under https://github.com/MarcialRosales/maven-concourse-pipeline-app1/credentials.yml :
+ and pipeline repository, although this last one is not absolutely necessary.
+If you look at the pipeline above, you will see 3 variables : `{{source-code-resource-uri}}`, `{{pipeline-resource-uri}}` and `{{pipeline-resource-branch}}`.
+The latter variable
+ allows us to configure which branch of the pipeline repository we want to use.

+Every application we are going to build must have a `credentials.yml` file where we resolve those variables.
+In the case of our [app1](https://github.com/MarcialRosales/maven-concourse-pipeline-app1) we will have a [credentials.yml](https://github.com/MarcialRosales/maven-concourse-pipeline-app1/credentials.yml) that looks like this:

 ```
 source-code-resource-uri: https://github.com/MarcialRosales/maven-concourse-pipeline-app1